maria-celticfort/talkie_talkie/README.md

  -Chat feature is not available yet.

+ ### Alpha 0.20 (2022/05/29)
+-Matchmaking and chat system were added.
+Users can search for a topic in two languages: spanish and english, they will be matched with someone that is looking for the same and they will able to chat.
  ___
 # Talkie Talkie [ESP]
 Me he encontrado varias veces en esta situació: quiero hablar con mis amigods sobre un tema específico (el último capítulo de una serie, por ejemplo) pero ninguno de ellos está interesado en ella y soy demasiado tímida para buscar gente con la que hablar en redes sociales.
 Además, no me siento cómoda en grandes grupos de chat.
 (Problemas de los introvertidos, ya sabéis)